marccodess/marccodess/README.md

 # Hello, I'm Marc ([marccodess][instagram])! 👋

-## I'm a Data Scientist currently working in the Telecommunication sector!
+## I'm a Data Scientist
 - 🙂  4 years experience as a Data Scientist.
 Experience in the eCommerce, Telecoms and Logistics sectors.
 - 🤓  Current focus area: Deep Learning NLP (Transformers).
 - 📚  Progressing through the #100DaysOfCode challenge (focussing on Web Development).
 - 🔭  Currently working on developing my own portfolio using Django.
 - ⚽️  Fun fact: I am a **HUGE** sports fan!
 <!--- - 👨🏻‍💻 I am open to discussing collaboration with other content creators. --->

 ### Connect with me: